Last Updated on January 20, 2026

 If you file for divorce because your marriage is irretrievably broken, Georgia law sets a mandatory waiting period of 30 days from the service of process.
 In this case, divorce cannot be granted automatically, and the court can start reviewing your case no sooner than a month after the defendant was notified about the initiated action.

-This period can be viewed as a sort of cooling-off time for the parties to reconsider their relationships and situation.
+While historically a ‘cooling-off’ period, this 30-day window is now primarily used for the mandatory exchange of financial affidavits and parenting time data required by the 2026 Child Support Guidelines.
 During this month, they can discuss the issues, decide whether marriage dissolution is the right choice, and perhaps even reconcile.
 If they still think that divorce is the only option for them and reconciliation is impossible, they can use this time to negotiate and settle the unresolved matters the way that can satisfy all the parties involved.

 Exceptions to the Georgia Divorce Waiting Period